kjappelbaum/pyprocessta/README.md

 ## Installation

-Development version
+To install the development version on a Unix system (we did not test on a Windows machine) use

 ```bash
 pip install git+https://github.com/kjappelbaum/pyprocessta.git
 ```

+The installation should be completed within minutes or seconds.

+Note that the package currently depends on our fork of the darts package and is not tested on the latest official release of the darts library.

 ## Reproducing the analysis in "Deep learning for industrial processes: Forecasting amine emissions from a carbon capture plant"

 For the notebooks and scripts we used in this work, see the `paper` directory.
+This directory also contains a "freeze" of the conda environment we used in our work.

 ## Acknowledgments